$100,000 Committed to Saving Lives with Drones

 DARTdrones Public Safety Grant

-The DARTdrones Public Safety Grant offers over $100,000 in funding towards drone training for police and fire departments hoping to learn to utilize drones.
+The DARTdrones Public Safety Grant offers funding towards drone training for police and fire departments hoping to learn to utilize drones.
 We at DARTdrones are committed to increasing the number of lives saved using drones and the best way to achieve this goal is to help more public safety departments get started with drones.
 We know adding drones to your public safety operations can be complex.
 We are here to give your department the resources and training needed to successfully implement this industry-altering technology.

 DARTdrones is the national leader in drone training, consultation, and expert support for new drone pilots.
 Our mission is to provide the highest quality training on Unmanned Aerial Systems to ensure the safe integration of drones into the national airspace.
 DARTdrones has assisted dozens of police and fire departments with implementing drone programs through training and consultation.
 Our team is dedicated to helping public safety departments be able to save lives through the use of drones.